Iran targets Gulf nations with missiles, drones as oil prices soar

 Saudi Arabia’s eastern neighbour Kuwait also reported attacks on its territory, saying two people were wounded by a “hostile drone” that hit a residential building.
 The attack also caused material damage, the Defence Ministry added.

+As a result of the attacks, Kuwait’s electricity ministry said six power transmission lines went out of service after debris from intercepted drones fell on them.
+The ministry added that the electricity and water situation is under control.

 The United Arab Emirates said its air defence was responding to a missile threat.
+Explosions were heard in downtown Dubai, AFP news agency reported, adding that small clouds of smoke could be seen above a residential neighbourhood.

 Meanwhile, the United Kingdom’s Maritime Trade Operations agency (UKMTO) says there had been an attack on a container ship some 35 nautical miles (about 65km) north of Jebel Ali in the UAE.